skellis46/slipbox/pressure, stress and strain - the body in time.md

 I like to imagine having a physical location to collect all these instances of _this body_, perhaps like the sociologist Niklas Luhmann's zettelkasten or slipboxes.
 Like the analogue library catalogues I remember from my youth.
 Each instance of _This body_ would be a removable card: something to be held, to be touched, reflected on.
 Something that long after my great-niece Zoe Ellis-Craig is dead, some time after 2106, would not require any hidden fires to sustain it, but just a little bit of space in someone's home.
 People could visit it, photograph it, steal from it, add to it.
 Perhaps such a simple thing might be a way to become a good ancestor while paying attention to the smallness and profound humility of the human body.

-Here is a sample of what I have collected so far.
+Here is a sample of what I have collected so far. [across 2 spaces]

-This body is aging.
-This body makes things possible.
-This body is constantly reinventing itself.
-This body is beautifully asymmetrical just like all the other bodies.
-This body knows how to walk, run and dance.
-This body is not like the others.
-This body feels.
-This body is wounded.
-This body sees and is seen.
-This body is a chameleon.
-This body has buried the bodies of others.
-This body adapts.
-This body has been exploited.
-This body cannot be known.
-This body will die.
-This body is no longer the same.
-This body is "the supreme instrument of sanity and self-regard".
-This body is at a loss.
-This body is enveloped by skin.
-This body houses these feelings.
-This body is consciousness and self-knowing.
-This body cannot escape technology.
-This body is unknown and cannot be known.
-This body is bleeding.
-This body has bled.
-This body is technological.
-This body is broken.
-This body is a time-traveler.
-This body is overwhelmed by detail.
-This body is the place through which experiences flood.
-This body is where I need to go.
-This body belongs to this mind.
-This body trusts you.
-This body has a 4.5 billion year old memory.
-This body is in pain.
-This body has no boundary.
-This body has betrayed me.
-This body is worthy of trust.
-This body is mine.
-This body is always reinventing itself.
-This body is not far from death and I am not afraid.
-This body humbles me over and over again.
-This body takes pleasure.
-This body plays.
-This body is untouchable.

 One final thing.
-I use a document version control system called Git and as such most of current writing and work is openly accessible under a Creative Commons license at Github.
+I use a document version control system called Git and as such most of my current writing and work is openly accessible under a Creative Commons license at Github.
 This means that the entire history of this presentation -- every edit, every mistake, every tangent -- is able to be viewed via what is called the document's _blame_ file at https://bit.ly/ellis-pressure.
 Terrifying, but who would not want a blame file?

-I'd like to acknowledge an enormous debt of gratitude to Roman Krznaric, David Graeber and David Wengrow, Oliver Burkeman and Andris Snær Magnason -- the authors of _The Good Ancestor_, _The Dawn of Everything_, _Four Thousand Weeks_ and _On Time and Water_.
-Their work underpins so many of the ideas presented here, and I have mercilessly adopted and adapted their ideas without their permission.
-At the same time, they also just happened to be the books I was reading when I was asked to build this presentation.

 Thank you.
-And thank you once again for being given this tremendous honour to present these ideas to you this morning.
+And thank you once again for giving me this tremendous honour to present to you this morning.
 It has been a pleasure and this body is most certainly humbled.

 www.skellis.net